TaxFoundation/excel-training/excel-training.md

 ## Using Basic Formulas and Functions

-[Once upon a time, spreadsheets were the most tedious thing in the world.](https://medium.com/backchannel/a-spreadsheet-way-of-knowledge-8de60af7146e) If you had rows and rows of data to add, you had to manually go through them and add the values.
+[Once upon a time, spreadsheets were the most tedious thing in the world.][tedium]
+If you had rows and rows of data to add, you had to manually go through them and add the values.
 And if someone says, "Make a change to this data", you had to do it all again!
 Thankfully, Excel lets us write formulas that calculate for us and update based on changes to our data.
 Let's cover the basics.

 | Formula | What It Returns |
 | --- | --- |